 Tina strives to help people engage in a holistic practice that moves the body, aligns the breath and taps into the mental and emotional realm of the individual.
-People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional triggers and responses.
+People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional pulls and responses.
 By using this holistic approach, individuals learn more about the body’s response to emotional pulls and stressors and create strategies that can be used in everyday life.

 Tina can often be heard to say let’s ‘skim off the fat’ in order to support a deeper understanding of what is the root cause of personal challenges.
 With this knowledge Tina shares her philosophy and approach to acknowledging, accepting and releasing emotional ties that no longer serve an individual all while shifting ones mindset to re-frame and reclaim their emotional balance and well-being.

 Her teaching style is inclusive and engaging, allowing students to immerse themselves in the learning process and engage in stimulating discussions, activities, and exercises.